 - While it is resting the meat, get your grill surface temperature to about 450°—medium-high on most grills.
 Clean and oil the grill grates.

-- Use the seasoning of your choice just before grilling.
+- Pat dry with paper towels.
+Use the seasoning of your choice just before grilling.
 A nice sprinkle of Kosher salt and black pepper will do.

 - Place the filets on the grill.
 Close the lid—grill on the first side for about 5 minutes (less for rare).
 Rotate half the way through for these nice crossed grill marks.
 Flip and grill until you reach the correct internal temperature for your taste—about 5 more minutes for medium rare.